StefanRadic/Java-program-for-keeping-Contacts/README.md

 3. In Libraries section in NetBeans IDE, certain libraries must be added: Java DB driver, MySQL JDBC Driver.

 4. Servlets, JSP technologies were used when creating this project.

+5. To view the source code for xhtml, open the "web" folder.